 The “they” of verse nineteen (false teachers) is the “they” of this verse.
 These are also the false teachers of verse one.

 The word “escaped” occurs three times in the New Testament and all three times in this little book (2 Pe 1:4; 2:18).
-Those who “escaped” here are people who were at one time positive to Christianity but never embraced it.
+Those who “escaped” here are people who were at one time favorable to Christianity but never fully embraced it.
 They had significant exposure to the gospel but were never true converts.

 through the knowledge of the Lord and Savior Jesus Christ